 What is the Recovery Process Like?

-Most patients go back to normal activities, including work and school, right after the procedure.
-You can count on a certain amount of numbness in your mouth, however, and you may wish to avoid eating until this has passed.
+Most patients return to normal activities, including work and school, right after the procedure.
+However, you can count on a certain amount of numbness in your mouth, and you may wish to avoid eating until this has passed.

 For the first few days following the procedure, the tooth may feel sensitive due to inflammation, especially if there was pain or infection before the procedure.
 This can be eased with over-the-counter medication.

-In some cases, your dentist may hold off on filling the tooth for a week or so, in which case you should chewing with that tooth.
+Sometimes, your dentist may hold off on filling the tooth for a week or so, in which case you should chew with that tooth.
 Your brushing and flossing habits should not change.

 Take the fear out of your root canal procedure, and call someone you can trust.
 Our dentists in Irvine have the skill and equipment to ensure you have an easy and comfortable root canal experience with a quick recovery, so you can get that healthy, happy smile back in no time.
 For more information, contact us today!
 We’ll answer any questions you might have.